pippim/pippim.github.io/programs/iothings.md

 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr8">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr10">Skip</a></div>

-# `picturetog` Toggle Primary (Sony) TV picture Off and On
+# `picturetog` Toggle Sony TV picture Off and On

-The `picturetog` bash script is called whenever you want to toggle the Sony TV picture off and on.
+The `picturetog` bash script toggles the Sony TV picture (screen) off and on.
+When the picture is turned off this is also known as "Power Savings Mode On".
+The reason being that 100 watts of power is saved.

 ## 'picturetog' Key Features